DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 ![Lattice](https://i.imgur.com/OvHs9zO.gif)

 The last step of the lattice is to update the nodes every frame to keep up with our handles.
-This looks a lot like the BuildLattice function, so it really *should* be generalized.
-Here at TheWrongWay we *strongly* prefer readability over decent coding practices.
+This looks a lot like the BuildLattice function, so it really *should* be generalized, but here at TheWrongWay we *strongly* prefer readability over decent coding practices.

 ```
 public void Update() {